clin1234/tkinterdnd2/README.md

-## fork
+## fork x2

-this is fork of [tkinterdnd2](https://github.com/pmgagne/tkinterdnd2) which is a python wrapper for [tkdnd](https://github.com/petasis/tkdnd)
+A fork of a fork of [tkinterdnd2](https://github.com/pmgagne/tkinterdnd2) which is a python wrapper for [tkdnd](https://github.com/petasis/tkdnd)
 .

-this repo forked and edited to be published to pypi so one could simply install this package with  `pip install tkinterdnd2`.
+TODO: take ownership of `tkinterdnd2` on PyPI

 ## install

-`python -m pip install tkinterdnd2`
+For now, `python -m pip install git+https://github.com/clin1234/tkinterdnd2`

 ## usage